Redemption (Shadows Fall song)

 "Redemption" is the lead single from the album Threads of Life by American heavy metal band Shadows Fall.
-The song has a thrash melodic with heavy riffs.
-The song made its premiere on Sirius Radio's Hard Attack station on February 16, 2007 and was released on iTunes on February 20.
+It has a thrash melodic with heavy riffs.
+The song made its premiere on Sirius Radio's Hard Attack station on February 16, 2007, and was released on iTunes on February 20.
 The song was sent to radio in March.
 On December 6, 2007, Redemption was nominated for a Grammy for Best Metal Performance.
+On November 12, 2007, the group performed the song on The Daily Habit.
 It appeared on the game Madden NFL 08.

 The bands lead singer Brian Fair stated "The song is a celebration of the power of music and the human voice as an agent of change."

+The song reached number 36 on the US Mainstream Rock chart and number one on Media guides survey of Metal Specialty Tracks.